jakeleboeuf/jakeleboeuf.github.io/_posts/2015-12-4-the-kfc-hamburger-menu.markdown

 }
 {% endhighlight %}

 Those delays are all really important.
-When need to break the animation into 3 steps.
+We need to break the animation into 3 steps.

 - Resize
 - Align